mautic/developer-documentation-new/docs/rest_api/segments.rst

 * ``PUT``: returns ``200 OK`` when the request successfully updates the Segment or ``201 Created`` when the request creates a Segment.
 * ``PATCH``: returns ``200 OK`` when the request successfully updates the Segment or ``404 Not Found`` error when the Segment ID doesn't exist.

-The response is a JSON object similar to :ref:`Get Segment <get Segment response>`.
+The response is the same as :ref:`Get Segment <get Segment response>`.

 Properties
 ----------